How To Move To Mexico – Perfecto

 - Easy flights to the USA and beyond.

 - The weather (especially in San Miguel) is a wow.
+The best I have ever lived in

 - Remote work — works here.
+Solid Internet solutions.

-- The people and culture.
+- The people are very warm, and the culture is rich.

 Oh.
 Is it safe?
 Pleeeease.
 Read this from Newsweek: